About PST: LA/LA

-Pacific Standard Time: LA/LA will present a wide variety of great art, much of it unfamiliar to Southern California audiences.
-Its series of groundbreaking exhibitions will take a fresh look at major artistic movements and contemporary artistic practices, and will include artists from South and Central American, the U.S., Mexico, and the Caribbean.
-Topics will range from luxury objects in the ancient world to modern Afro-Brazilian art, from studies of individual artists to broad surveys that cut across numerous countries.
+Through a series of thematically linked exhibitions, Pacific Standard Time: LA/LA will present a wide variety of important works of art, much of them new to Southern California audiences.
+While the majority of exhibitions will have an emphasis on modern and contemporary art, there also will be crucial exhibitions about the ancient world and the pre-modern era.
+With topics such as luxury objects in the pre-Columbian Americas, 20th-century Afro-Brazilian art, alternative spaces in Mexico City, and boundary-crossing practices of Latino artists, exhibitions will range from monographic studies of individual artists to broad surveys that cut across numerous countries.

 While the exhibitions will focus on the visual arts, Pacific Standard Time: LA/LA programs will ultimately expand to touch on music, performance, literature, and even cuisine.
 Pacific Standard Time: LA/LA will be a multifaceted event that will transform Los Angeles and Southern California for five months, and our understanding of modern and contemporary art forever.

 Embracing organizations of all sizes and types — from the largest museums to smaller museums, from university galleries to performing arts centers — Pacific Standard Time: LA/LA exhibitions and programs will take place across Southern California, from Santa Barbara to San Diego, from Santa Monica to Palm Springs.